tk1ng/superheros/docs/documentation/getting-started.md

 ---
 title: Getting Started with superheros
 excerpt: >-
-  This page will help you get started with superheros. \n You'll be up and running in a jiffy!
+  This page will help you get started with superheros.
+You'll be up and running in a jiffy!
 hidden: false
 ---